mattcarlotta/utils/README.md

 ### waitForAct

-This **asynchronous** function utilizes [ReactDOM](https://www.npmjs.com/package/react-dom) to wait for an asynchronous expectation wrapped in `act` to resolve.
-This function should work any testing suite, as long as it supports resolving promises.
+This **asynchronous** function utilizes [ReactDOM](https://www.npmjs.com/package/react-dom) to wait for promisified expectations wrapped in `act` to resolve.
+It works by trying to resolve the callback every 50ms within the specified timeout; otherwise, it rejects the promise by throwing an error.
+Useful for **React** tests where expectations may take an unknown amount of time to resolve.
+This function should work with any testing suite, as long as it supports resolving promises.

 Dependencies: React, ReactDOM